worldline/angular-training/docs/src/components/README.md

 ### Encapsulation

 Among the `@Component` decorator options, there is one dealing with ViewEncapsulation.
 Angular provides three types of view encapsulation:
-- `ViewEncapsulation.Emulated` (by default): emulates the Shadow DOM, styles are scoped to the component
+- `ViewEncapsulation.Emulated` (by default): emulates the Native scoping, styles are scoped to the component
 - `ViewEncapsulation.None`: anything put in the component's stylesheet is available globally throughout the application
-- `ViewEncapsulation.Native`: Angular creates Shadow DOM for the component, styles are scoped to the component
+- `ViewEncapsulation.ShadowDom`: Angular creates Shadow DOM for the component, styles are scoped to the component

 :::warning
 Under the default option, styles specified in the component's style file are not inherited by any components nested within the template nor by any content projected into the component.